03 Nov Yin Yoga Sequence

 - From your seated spinal twist leg position move your right foot further over to the left bringing your right knee down directly on top of your left.

-- Rest your right hand down on the floor beside your hip.
-Stretch your left arm up and over your ear side bending here.
-(In the photo I’m reaching in the opposite direction ignore that!)
+- Rest your left hand down on the floor beside your hip.
+Stretch your right arm up and over your ear side bending here.

 - Hold for 1 minute.

-Stretch your legs out in front of you and lie down on your back taking a ‘mini’ savasana between sides.
+Stretch your legs out in front of you and lie down on your back taking a minute in a ‘mini’ savasana (see the final pose of the sequence if you’re not sure what savasana is) between sides.
 Then complete deer pose, seated spinal twist pose and shoelace sidebend on the other side.

 5. Eye of the Needle